Hamlet (incidental music)

 Guitry, however, was delighted with the music Tchaikovsky had provided.
 After he had returned to France for good he sent Tchaikovsky, as a token of his gratitude, a bronze cockerel by the French sculptor Auguste Cain (1822–1894).
 This present can still be seen today in the composer's living-room at the Klin House-Museum.

 In June 1892 Pyotr Jurgenson published the full score and orchestral parts.
-The vocal-piano score — with the vocal numbers (Nos.
+The vocal-piano reduction — with the vocal numbers (Nos.
 10, 11 and 13) arranged by the composer, and the remaining numbers by Eduard Langer — was issued together with a re-issue of the full score in February 1896.

 The full score of Tchaikovsky's incidental music was published in volume 14 of Tchaikovsky's Complete Collected Works, edited by Irina Iordan (1962).
-The vocal-piano score was not published as part of the collected works
+The vocal-piano reduction was not published as part of the collected works

 Tchaikovsky's autograph score has been lost, but his manuscript of the additional fanfare (Act II, No. 5a) is now preserved in the National Library of Russia in Saint Petersburg (ф.
 384, No. 54) [view].